lpil/dogma/docs/rules.md

 # Dogma Rules

 These are the rules included in Dogma by default.
+Currently there are 16 of them.

 ## Contents